prof-welch-psu-ist/minesweeper2030/README.md

 ## Step 3: user input

-Now make it such that your game can take user input (from the `Scanner`).
+Now make it such that your game can take user input (use the good ol' `Scanner` type for this).

 Prompt the user to enter a (1-indexed) row and column, separated by a comma (e.g., `2,3` for the second row and third column).